aseceleanu/aseceleanu.github.io/_pages/NEMO.md

 Fall 2026 - Classical and Quantum Error Correcting Codes
 ---------------------------------------------------------------------------------
 Project mentored by [Dr. Christine Kelley](https://math.unl.edu/person/christine-kelley/) with graduate assistant [Fares Soufan](https://math.unl.edu/person/fares-soufan/).
+In this project, you'll dive into understanding the relationship between the code, its graph, and its decoding performance.
+We will look at simple decoding algorithms, families of codes, and how the graph representation affects performance in different situations.
+We will also look at families of codes, both classical and quantum, and try to quantify and characterize structures that affect decoding performance.